 To sign up or find out more about Optus cable, call Optus on 1300 137 897.

 To find out more about Telstra’s cable broadband plans, call us on 1300 106 571.

 What other services can I bundle a cable broadband plan with?

 Cable broadband can be bundled with pay TV and/or a home phone.

 What are the cons of hooking up a cable broadband service?

 Cable broadband speeds can decrease dramatically based on internet traffic.
 The speed on a coaxial cable is shared with your neighbours who are using the same connection, so the maximum download speed is shared between you and others nearby.

 Cable broadband also requires special equipment, and it is generally more expensive than ADSL2+, and it’s not always significantly faster.
 If you don’t bundle your cable broadband with a pay TV service, it may not be worth the extra pennies.

 What are the alternatives to cable broadband?

-If ADSL2+ is available at your address, it is a great alternative to cable broadband because the speeds are similar, and there are plans which include large amounts of data.
-Alternatively, mobile broadband is available if you’re a long distance from the exchange.
+The NBN is currently being rolled out across Australia which is a superior infrastructure to cable, read more about the NBN and check if it is available at your address in our NBN Guide.
+If ADSL2+ is available at your address, it is also a good alternative to cable broadband because the speeds are similar, and there are plans which include large amounts of data.